 A story

-ENKI, where the race
+ENKI, where the race is also for everyone.

 The ENKI Foundation and the Galicia Autism Federation turned a popular race into an accessible sensory course.
 Every obstacle was explained with pictograms, voice and easy read using NaviLens.
 The important thing wasn't the technology.
 It was that every child could run.